UCLA QB Rosen still in protocol, expects to play

 Rosen said he sustained his concussion when he was sacked by Washington defensive lineman Vita Vea toward the end of the Bruins' first drive against the Huskies two weeks ago.
 Rosen, who missed last week's loss to Utah, said he thought he was fine and played through the rest of the first half and the first two drives of the third quarter.

-He finished the game going 12-of-21 passing for 93 yard and a touchdown.
+He finished the game going 12-of-21 passing for 93 yards and a touchdown.
 Rosen was also sacked four times.

+Rosen was also asked about comments by ESPN broadcaster Brock Huard during the Washington game when he questioned Rosen's toughness for leaving early.

+"When there's as much on the line as [there is for] Josh Rosen, being the No. 1 quarterback, No. 2 overall pick," Huard said during the broadcast.
+"What this all looks like, what this all means to all the NFL evaluators that are in the sunshine today, trying to figure out just what went wrong today and what this is going to mean for the future of Josh Rosen."

 Cameras during the ESPN broadcast also caught blood on Rosen's hand, but the junior quarterback said it was nothing serious and that trainers were just cleaning his hand off.